 Listening is the key

-While there are many approaches to managing age diversity in the workplace, the most important thing you can do is listen.
+While there are many approaches to managing age diversity, listening is the key to intergenerational communication in the workplace.
 Most individuals simply want to be heard, and the better you understand your team, the better you can offer them what they need to perform at their best.
 Don’t be afraid to ask questions, challenge your assumptions, and recognize the varying values each person brings.